Alternative Education

 We offer bespoke Alternative Education Provision for KS2 – KS4 and for 16+ young people.

-Our education services are delivered in a group setting, where possible, with an individual offer available for those who struggle to engage in a group environment.
+Where possible, our education services are delivered in a group setting, with an individual offer available for those who struggle to engage in a group environment.

 • Available to groups of 8 young people (we can run two programmes at a time on site, so that we can deliver support to up to 16 young people at a time).